-The Community Aesthetic Feature Agreement must be executed by the local governmental entity and the Florida Department of Transportation prior to any construction in the Department's right-of-way.
-This agreement provides for the removal/ relocation of the Community Aesthetic Feature at the local governmental entity's expense should it not be maintained by the local governmental entity or if the Department needs the right-of-way for transportation purposes.
+The Community Aesthetic Feature Agreement (Form Number 625-010-10) must be executed by the local governmental entity and the Department prior to any construction in/on the Department's right-of-way, structures, or facilities.
+This agreement provides for the removal and/or relocation of the Community Aesthetic Feature at the local governmental entity's expense should it not be maintained by the local governmental entity, or if the Department needs the right-of-way for transportation purposes.